One of the highlights of a trip to Thailand is the train travel.

 Either way, the length of the journey is perfect for getting a good amount of shut-eye!

 Arriving into Bangkok in the early morning, this time I was greeted with a ruby-red sunrise, creeping through the gaps in-between skyscrapers and flyovers as we crawled into Bangkok.
-Walking out into the early morning sunshine from Bangkok’s Hualamphong station provides are rare chance to see the city in early morning light: after street life has already begun, but before other travellers are up!
+Walking out into the early morning sunshine from Bangkok’s Hualamphong station provides a rare chance to see the city in a cleaner early morning light: after street life has already begun, but before other travellers are up!

 I’d also enjoy doing the reverse journey, taking the sleeper train from Bangkok to Chiang Mai, where the early morning view is of the mountains and countryside houses surrounding Chiang Mai, as opposed to the concrete jungle of Bangkok.

-Classes of Travel, Planning & Booking Trains in Thailand.
+Classes of Travel, Planning & Booking for Chiang Mai Bangkok Trains.

-I recently read a post by another blogger who’d been scammed into buying two first class tickets (at a huge markup) so that she could have the first class sleeper compartment to herself and “avoid sharing with an unknown male”.
+I recently read an account by another blogger who’d been scammed into buying two first class tickets (at a huge markup) so that she could have the first class sleeper compartment to herself and “avoid sharing with an unknown male”.
 A few points that will help avoid this sort of scam:

 - Travel Agents take commission so train tickets bought via them will always be more expensive then buying them directly at the station yourself (see more below)